 Like many venues across the nation, the MBCC has taken sensible precautions onsite such as:

-- Employing face coverings and social distancing measures onsite, in support of local public health mandates.
+- Requiring face masks and social distancing measures onsite, in support of local public health mandates.

-- Additional portable and wall-mounted hand sanitizer stations installed throughout the venue.
+- Adding portable and wall-mounted hand sanitizer stations installed throughout the venue.

-- Increased frequency of cleaning and disinfecting commonly touched surfaces and high-trafficked areas using EPA Registered disinfectants as recommended by the CDC.
+- Increased frequency of cleaning and disinfecting commonly touched surfaces and high-trafficked areas using EPA Registered disinfectants as recommended by the CDC and in strict compliance with GBAC protocols.

 - Installation of additional health advisory signage throughout the venue.